iivanoo/covid-apps-observer/data/data_us/reports/resources/co.twenty.stop.spread___1.4.80/report.md

 <img src="2_star_reviews_wordcloud.png" alt="co.twenty.stop.spread 2 reviews"/>
 </p>

+> I downloaded the app and this link says the app is installed but I cannot find anything called Healthy Together.
+Is there a different name for this app?<br> :date: __2021-03-05 00:46:16__

+> Some of us are not attached to our phone the results should have come by email.<br> :date: __2021-03-02 19:28:50__

+> This app needs to work for samsung s21 ultra.
+Not cool.<br> :date: __2021-03-01 16:56:08__

 > Its not fully downloading the apps<br> :date: __2021-02-14 18:11:34__

 > Mostly useless.
 Contact tracing isn't good sincere there isn't wide adoption.
 If the symptom checker tells you to get tested, it provides contact information which is usually wrong.
 Test results take days to post here - long after I've heard back from other sources.<br> :date: __2021-02-13 19:55:56__